RxSwiftCommunity/RxGRDB/README.md

 let teams = Team.all().rx.fetchAll(in: dbQueue)
 Observable.combineLatest(players, teams) { ($0, $1) }
     .subscribe(onNext: { (players: [Player], teams: [Team]) in
-        // players and teams are not guaranteed to match })
+        // Players and teams are not guaranteed to match })
 ```